 Airport Hopper connects Maynooth to Dublin airport day and night, offering an hourly service.
-The price is €9 for a single ticket or €7 for a student ticket - you can pre-book online or purchase your ticket on the bus.
+The price is €12 for a single ticket - you can pre-book online for €11.20 or purchase your ticket on the bus.

 Health

 Medicines and Medication